-All assignments must be submitted on ilearn as an electronic file attachment (preferably using MS Word).
+All assignments must be submitted through Turnitin located on the ilearn site, as an electronic file attachment (preferably using MS Word).

 Assignments submitted on Email or posted on the Discussion Board of iLearn will not be accepted.

 Assignments must be submitted by the due date.